berkeley-cs61as/markdown-courseware/textbook/chapter13 4 - Data Abstraction and Sequences/section02 Building Abstractions with Data.md

 Notice that a pair is a data object that can be given a name and manipulated, just like a primitive data object.
 The last example shows you how Scheme prints pairs.
-Moreover, cons can be used to form pairs whose elements are pairs, and so on:
+Moreover, `cons` can be used to form pairs whose elements are also pairs, and so on: